 Research and The PSU Graduate School is housed within Research and Graduate Graduate Studies Studies.
-(RGS) Initial Faculty Each student will be assigned an initial faculty advisor upon entering the Advisor program.
+Research and Graduate Studies also processes Human Subjects (RGS) approval.
+Initial Faculty Each student will be assigned an initial faculty advisor upon entering the Advisor program.
 Students are required to meet with this advisor at least once a term until they select a Thesis/Dissertation Chair.
 Once a student chooses a Thesis/Dissertation Chair, that person becomes their primary mentor (in some cases, this individual may be the initial faculty advisor).
-Thesis/Dissertation The Thesis/Dissertation Chair role includes providing guidance in regards Chair to the student's progress through the program, helping the student in selecting appropriate elective courses, supervising their research, and determining when Ph.D. students are ready to schedule comprehensive examinations.
+Thesis/Dissertatio The Thesis/Dissertation Chair role includes providing guidance in regards n Chair to the student's progress through the program, helping the student in selecting appropriate elective courses, supervising their research, and determining when Ph.D. students are ready to schedule comprehensive examinations.
 The role also includes assisting in the selection of the thesis/dissertation committee, preparation of the thesis/dissertation proposal, and completion of the thesis/dissertation.
-Department Bahar Jaberi is the administrative lead who works with graduate students.
-Admin Questions about course requirements, university forms and policies, and other administrative questions can be directed to Bahar.
+Graduate Bahar Jaberi is the administrative lead who works with graduate students.
+Coordinator Questions about course requirements, university forms and policies, and other administrative questions can be directed to Bahar.
 Graduate Student The sociology graduate student body determines their representative.
 This Representative representative is the liaison between grad students and faculty and is invited to attend faculty meetings.
 Department The Department Chair is a liaison between faculty, staff, and the broader Chair university.
 They also serve as the head of the Sociology Department and as such are the final Departmental word on such concerns as appointments, discipline, and employment concerns.
 If you have specific questions or grievances, it usually best to discuss these with the Graduate Director before reaching out to the Chair.